 There are many healthy and delicious ways to incorporate apricots into your Phase 2 meals.
 Try these ideas:

 - Create a tasty marinade for lean meats, chicken, or fish.
-Purée some skinned apricots and blend with mustard and fresh lime juice (or perhaps with a South Beach Diet–friendly barbecue sauce).
+Purée some skinned apricots and blend with Dijon mustard and fresh lime juice (or perhaps with a South Beach Diet–friendly barbecue sauce).
 This also works as a delicious dipping sauce.

 - Grill fresh apricot halves along with other fruits, such as nectarines or peaches.
-Top with nonfat Greek yogurt or part-skim ricotta, a little sugar substitute, and slivered almonds for a light and healthy dessert.
+Top with nonfat plain Greek yogurt or part-skim ricotta, a little natural sugar substitute, and slivered almonds for a light and healthy dessert.